TuPhung369/Haaga_Backend_Programming/TuPhung_Docs/docs/deployment.md

 # Deployment Guide

-This guide provides comprehensive instructions for deploying the TuPhung Project across various environments, from local development to production cloud infrastructure.
+This guide provides comprehensive instructions for deploying the Enterprise Nexus Project across various environments, from local development to production cloud infrastructure.

 ## Deployment Architecture and Components